 When we have used and reused denim for a long time, we need to explore recycling, as the last step of closing our loop.
 Recycling reduces waste, saves energy, and reduces the consumption of virgin raw materials.
 Cotton fibers last much longer than we normally tend to use or wear our clothes.
 A pair of jeans can be recycled in various ways, and there are challenges in both the mechanical and chemical recycling processes.
 We are constantly looking for new ways to extend the life of our cotton fibers.

 In the exploration of recycling our own products, we endeavor to keep organic cotton separate from conventional cotton in the recycling process.
-This way, it can be used again as recycled organic cotton, which we think is the most sustainable alternative.
+This way, it can be used again as recycled organic cotton, which we think is the most preferred alternative.
 By exploring ways of recycling our own products we know that the input of recycled cotton is organic, along with the input of virgin cotton.
 The new product would, therefore, be both organic and recycled.

 To be able to scale up this circular idea to more than just one or a few projects, we need a steady inflow of our own denim to be used as raw material.
 This means that the more Nudie Jeans we can collect in our Repair Shops the better, both for reuse purposes and for recycling.